 Ever wonder if you should become a nurse?
 Here's the good news: When it comes to job security, nurses have it made.
-The United States is currently in the middle of a nursing shortage—thanks in part to aging baby boomers retiring from nursing positions while simultaneously increasing the demand for nurses in retirement homes and other settings.
+The United States is currently in the middle of a nursing shortage.
+This is partially a result of baby boomers retiring from nursing positions while simultaneously increasing the demand for nurses in retirement homes and other settings.

-The Bureau of Labor Statistics projects that the registered nurse workforce will grow by 12 percent between 2018 and 2028, significantly faster than other occupations.
+The Bureau of Labor Statistics projects that the registered nurse workforce will grow by 12 percent between 2018 and 2028.
+This is significantly faster than other occupations.
 If you’re looking for steady employment, nursing could be a great option—but are you cut out for the profession?

-Nursing is not one size fits all.
+Nursing is not one-size-fits-all.
 It requires a unique combination of qualities and strengths that enables you to care for patients in high-stress environments.
-Here are a few key qualities of good nurses:

 1. Empathy and Compassion

 The ability to relate to people and demonstrate compassion is crucial for nurses in just about every setting.
 Whether you end up working in labor and delivery, the ER, or a pediatrician’s office, you should genuinely care about the patients you serve.
 As you line up children’s shots or insert a patient’s IV, you should be able to put them at ease with a few words and your overall demeanor.

 It’s typical for nurses to work long hours and spend a lot of time on their feet.
 Good footwear goes a long way.
 But, you still need to have the energy to be up and about—and mentally alert—for whatever your shift entails.

 However, not every nursing job requires 12-hour shifts.
 Once you’re in a job, you may surprise yourself by how well you do on long days.
 It’s still a good idea to know your limits so you don’t angle for a specialization (intensive care, for example) that falls outside of your physical limitations.